May 10 – October 20, 2019

 Deerhurst Resort is renowned for many reasons, but Deerhurst Highlands Golf Course is what separates the resort from others in the golfing world.
 In 1990, Robert Cupp and Thomas McBroom co-designed this par 72 championship golf course, and immediately it established the benchmark for golf courses in the region, spark Muskoka’s emergence as a major, must-play Canadian golf destination.
-Ranked as one of Canada’s top 59 public golf courses of 2017 by SCOREGolf, Deerhurst Highlands continues to remain one of the top golfing destinations in Muskoka.
+Ranked as one of Canada’s top 59 public golf courses again in 2019 by SCOREGolf, Deerhurst Highlands continues to remain one of the top golfing destinations in Muskoka.

 Course Description | Par 72 | 7,011 yards